cjlee1/poke-dashboard/README.md

 - undo or cancel pokemon selections
 - use typescript for better type safety
 - use more custom hooks for pokemon data and filtering pokemon
+- also use tailwindCSS to make css more uniform and clean
 - also i think it be cool to add a visualization to show pokemon evolution or most poopular pokemon based of web results but i guess thats not in pokeapi ahha